F18/ai-adversarial-isolation-agent/docs/notes.md

 limit of more than one level, which is useful if you have the time.

 **Idea:** I suppose you could use BFS with a depth limit of more than 1.
-Converserly, you could to IDDF while storing the results.
+Conversely, you could to IDDF while storing the results.
 In other words, you could still store the state values of the nodes so that you do not need to revisit them.